 Rs 2750 for a solo traveller

-Includes trained guide, illustrated handouts, bottled water and all taxes
+Includes: Trained guide, bottled water and all taxes.

 Tour Note: Amer Fort is accessible on foot or on the back of an elephant.
 We do not recommend elephant rides at the fort and the cost is not included in our pricing.
 However, if you wish to ride an elephant to the fort, our guide will show you where the ticketing office is, and will meet you at the top where you dismount.
 Elephant rides to the fort are closed during the nine day Navratri festival twice a year (Mar-Apr and Sept-Oct).
 Please check the festival calendar.